itdxer/neupy/site/docs/algorithms.rst

-    ":layer:`Relu`", "Layer with rectifier activation function.", "No" ":layer:`Softplus`", "Layer with softplus activation function.", "Yes" ":layer:`Softmax`", "Layer with softmax activation function.", "Yes" ":layer:`EuclideDistanceLayer`", "Layer output equal to Euclide distance between input value and weights.", "No" ":layer:`AngleDistanceLayer`", "Layer which output equal to cosine distance between input value and weights.", "No"
+    ":layer:`Relu`", "Layer with rectifier activation function.", "No" ":layer:`Softplus`", "Layer with softplus activation function.", "Yes" ":layer:`Softmax`", "Layer with softmax activation function.", "Yes"

 Output layers
 ~~~~~~~~~~~~~